wp-plugins/powerpress/readme.txt

 == Frequently Asked Questions ==

- = Why doesn't Blubrry PowerPress support multiple enclosures? = Blubrry PowerPress does not allow you to include multiple media files for one feed item (blog post).
+ = Why doesn't Blubrry PowerPress support multiple enclosures in one feed item/post? = Blubrry PowerPress does not allow you to include multiple media files for one feed item (blog post).
 This is because each podcatcher handles multiple enclosures in feeds differently. iTunes will download the first enclosure that it sees in the feed ignoring the rest.
 Other podcatchers and podcasting directories either pick up the first enclosure or the last in each post item.
 This inconsistency combined with the fact that [Dave Winer does not recommend multiple enclosures](http://www.reallysimplesyndication.com/2004/12/21) and the [FeedValidator.org recommendation against it](http://www.feedvalidator.org/docs/warning/DuplicateEnclosure.html) is why the Blubrry PowerPress does not support them.

-As a alternative, PowerPress allows you to create additional Custom Podcast Feeds to associate additional media files in a blog post to specific feeds.
+As a alternative, PowerPress allows you to create additional Custom Podcast Feeds to associate any magnitude of media format and/or length in a blog post to specific custom feeds.
+For example, you can create one blog post associated to separate video and audio podcast feeds saving you time from entering your show notes twice.

  = Why doesn't Blubrry PowerPress include media statistics built-in? = Blubrry PowerPress does not include media statistics built-in.
 This is not because Blubrry has its own statistics service, although that's a good reason by itself.
-Maintaining and calculating statistics is a resource and server intensive task that would add bloat to an otherwise efficient Wordpress podcasting plugin.
-We recommend you use your media hosting's statistics and you're more than welcome to use the [Blubrry Statistics service](http://www.blubrry.com/podcast_statistics/) as well.
+Maintaining and calculating statistics is a resource and server intensive task that would add bloat to an otherwise efficient WordPress podcasting plugin.
+We recommend using your media hosting's web statistics to give you basic download numbers and, if you are seeking more grandular measurements such as client and geographical information for each episode, you're more than welcome to use the [Blubrry Statistics service](http://www.blubrry.com/podcast_statistics/) as well.

  As of Blubrry PowerPress version 0.8, you may now access your Blubrry Statistics from within your WordPress dashboard.

- = How do you insert the player within a blog post? = As of PowerPress 0.9, you can insert the media player within yoru blog posts by using the WordPress shortcode feature.
+ = How do you insert the player within a blog post? = You can insert the media player within yoru blog posts by using the WordPress shortcode feature.
 The shortcode for PowerPress is [powerpress] (all lowercase)

  You may use the shortcode to add a player to other media files (non episode files) by specifying the media url in the shortcode: [powerpress url="http://example.com/path/to/media.mp3"]